abunchofhacks/epicinium-documentation/README.md

 # Download

 New to Epicinium?
-We recommend taking a look at the [overview page](Tutorial.md) or starting the in-game tutorial before playing your first game.
+There are several resources available to get started.
+You can play the in-game tutorial, take a look at the [overview page](Tutorial.md) or watch the [introduction video](https://youtu.be/Ffmvt9w9xsA).
 We also have a [wiki](https://github.com/SLiV9/epicinium/wiki) with an in-depth exposition of all the mechanics and units in the game.

 Epicinium is currently in public beta.
-The binaries for beta version **0.15.0** can be downloaded [here](https://github.com/SLiV9/epicinium/releases/latest).
+The binaries for beta version **0.15.0** can be downloaded [here](https://github.com/SLiV9/epicinium/releases/latest) or at our itch.io [project page](https://unarmedlad.itch.io/epicinium-beta).

 ![When global warming reaches critical levels, Firestorm ravages tiles and units alike.](https://i.imgur.com/yqfj0kG.gif "When global warming reaches critical levels, Firestorm ravages tiles and units alike.")
 ![A Sapper unit destroys the last enemy City tile.
 All the Grass and Forest tiles are scored.](https://i.imgur.com/ATKFHkM.gif "A Sapper unit destroys the last enemy City tile.
 All the Grass and Forest tiles are scored.")

-If you'd like to stay informed about the latest Epicinium updates, sign up to our public [mailing list](https://groups.google.com/group/epicinium) or join the [Discord server](https://discord.gg/XktTKrH).
-Discord is also where you can find opponents and have a chat.
 After you play a few games of Epicinium, please let us know what you think using our [feedback form](https://goo.gl/forms/dBinPxt1hR2tnufq1).

 Since the game is still in development, bugs or outright crashes may occur.
 If you find any bugs while playing, please [email us](epiciniumgame@gmail.com) with a short description of what happened; if you could attach the contents of the logs folder and the recordings folder, that would be especially helpful.